 Iowa Bounty Hunter Guide: Requirements and Steps

+An estimated 3.1 million people live in Iowa.1 Bail bonds and bail enforcement are an important part of the state’s criminal justice system, which recognizes the practice of bounty hunting.
 Bounty hunters retrieve individuals released on bail who have failed to appear for required court appearances in criminal cases.
-This page covers how to obtain a license to work as a bounty hunter in Iowa, training suggestions for a career in bounty hunting or other fugitive recovery professions, and links to agents or associations that may help you find work once you receive your license.
+This page covers how to obtain a license to work as a bounty hunter–also known as a bail enforcement agent–in Iowa, training suggestions for a career in bounty hunting or other fugitive recovery professions, and links to agents and associations that may help you find work once you receive your license.
 Statistics on the job outlook in related professions in the state are also included.

 Requirements for Prospective Bounty Hunters in Iowa

-Steps to a Career as a Bail Enforcement Agent in Iowa
+Steps to a Career as a Bounty Hunter in Iowa

-You must submit proof of a $5,000 security bond issued by an authorized surety company and a proof of liability insurance form with your application because bail enforcement agents may be subject to civil action if they do not follow the appropriate procedures while apprehending an individual.
+You must submit proof of a $5,000 surety bond and proof of liability insurance with your bail enforcement agency license application because bail enforcement agents may be subject to civil action if they do not follow the appropriate procedures while apprehending an individual.
+Depending on your business structure, you may also need to submit your company’s articles of incorporation and/or statement(s) of use of trade name(s), if operating under a name other than your own.

 2. Submit your application package.

-Send your application form to the Department of Public Safety with two passport-style photos, the $100 application fee, and $10 identification card fee.
+Send your online application to the DPS with two passport-style photos, the $100 application fee, and $10 identification card fee.
 You will also need to send two fingerprint cards with your application.
-These fingerprints must be taken by an approved office, such as the Department of Public Safety office, and the cost is at your expense.
+These fingerprints must be taken by an approved office, such as the DPS office, and the cost is at your expense.
 You must also send the $30 fingerprint card processing fee for each set of fingerprints with your application.
+Fees are current as of July 2022.

 3. Receive your license.

-Once you receive your license you will be able to look for employment in the fugitive recovery field.
-You must carry your identification card with you at all times and may be required to wear a uniform if you are hired by an authorized bail enforcement agency.
+Once you receive your license you will be able to look for freelance employment in the fugitive recovery field and perform other fugitive recovery and bail bond services.
+You must still carry your identification card with you at all times.

-If you are interested in bounty hunting careers, you may be interested in related professions, such as private investigation and process serving, in the fugitive recovery and criminal justice sector.
+If you are interested in bounty hunting careers, you may be interested in related professions, such as private investigation and process serving.

 Private Investigator/Private Detective

-Private investigators find information related to crimes or court actions and must also obtain a license from the Iowa Department of Public Safety.
-The licensing process to obtain a private investigator license is similar to the bounty hunter license process in Iowa and also costs $100.
-The license is also valid for two years; however, you will be required to complete 12 hours of continuing education during each two-year period.
+Private investigators (PIs) find information related to crimes or court actions and must also obtain a license from the DPS.
+The licensing process to obtain a private investigator license is similar to the bounty hunter license process in Iowa and also costs $100 (as of July 2022).
+The license is valid for two years.
+You will be required to complete 12 hours of continuing education during each two-year period in order to renew.

-Process servers transport and deliver documents to necessary parties for court proceedings.
-You do not need a license to work as a process server in Iowa and may find employment with either private agencies or with the state.
-You may be able to find work in large centers or smaller areas as court documents need to be delivered in all geographic areas.
+Process servers transport and deliver documents to involved parties for court proceedings.
+You do not need a license to work as a process server in Iowa.
+Check with your local court system and private process server businesses to find opportunities.

 Training and Education Options in Iowa

-There are no specific educational requirements necessary to apply for the bail enforcement or private investigator licenses in Iowa; however, pursuing training relevant to fugitive recovery, in either criminal justice or policing, may help you learn useful skills before you start working as a bounty hunter or private detective.
-Several colleges offer two-year associate degrees that include courses on criminology, corrections, and testifying.
-Four-year bachelor degrees in criminal justice may provide even more in-depth information, including courses in psychology and law.
-We have provided two examples of relevant programs.
+There are no specific educational requirements to apply for bail enforcement or private investigator licenses in Iowa.
+However, pursuing an education in a subject relevant to fugitive recovery such as criminal justice or policing may help you learn useful skills before you start working.
+Several colleges offer two-year associate degrees that include courses in criminology, corrections, and litigation.
+Four-year bachelor’s degrees in criminal justice may provide even more in-depth information, including courses in psychology and law.
+Below are select schools in Iowa offering such programs.

 Hawkeye Community College